KoboldAI/KoboldAI-Client/setup_guide.md

 ### OpenAI Support

 KoboldAI now supports OpenAI's API.
-Their models are incredibly strong, but there is a little bit of a complication here, that being fairly moderated API usage. **If you're going to use the API in a way that keeps God in heaven, it's most likely not worth going through the trouble of getting an API key.**
+Their models are incredibly strong, but there is a little bit of a complication here, that being moderated API usage. **If you're going to use the API in a way that keeps God in heaven, it's most likely not worth going through the trouble of getting an API key.**

-If that doesn't dissuade you [You'll need to get an API key from them.](https://beta.openai.com/?app=creative-gen)
+If that doesn't dissuade you, [you'll need to get an API key from them.](https://beta.openai.com/?app=creative-gen)